 We understand that students, approved education institutions and their practice partners continue to experience unprecedented challenges as the pandemic continues and the new academic year commences.

 Student nurses, midwives and nursing associates provide a significant contribution to nursing and midwifery teams and the delivery of safe, effective and person-centred care whilst on placement.

 We’re absolutely committed to supporting the safe placement of students in practice so that they can contribute to the care of people.

-We’ve introduced a set of emergency standards to:
+At the start of the pandemic, we introduced a set of emergency standards to:

 - enable student nurses and midwives in the final six months of their programme to complete their training in appropriate placement settings

 - give education institutions and their practice learning partners more flexibility to ensure students get appropriate support and supervision

 - enable students to use their knowledge and skills appropriately during this time of crisis to support the care of people

 With the pandemic continuing we will be phasing out the majority of the emergency standards on 30 September 2020 to support students returning to their normal studies and supernumerary placements.

 As the standards are facilitative rather than directive AEIs can choose to return to normal ahead of that date.